matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

             #_(.preventDefault ev)))))
 ~~~

-This function takes care of registring handler functions for all mouse movements (and also touch movement, for that matter) for the entire window.
-By doing that here on the window, we can get away with the `mouse-view` element not getting any mouse movement events, which is required for still reacting to clicks in elements that are actually covered by it, since it spans the entire page.
+This function takes care of registering handler functions for all mouse movements (and also touch movement, for that matter) for the entire window.
+By doing that here on the window, we can get away with the `mouse-view` element not getting any mouse movement events, which is required for still reacting to clicks in elements that are in fact covered by it, since it spans the entire page.
 When such an event is encountered, a `:mouse/pos` message is sent, which then happens to be received by both the `:client/store-cmp` and the `:server/pos-cmp`.
 Not that this component needs to be concerned with that in any way though - there's proper decoupling between them.

 You can see how those messages are supposed to look like in the respective **specs**: